sakufuyu/support-rag/README.md

 >
 > The demo data is entirely fictional and does not represent the actual history of, or facts about, Google or Amazon.

-SupportRAG is a production-style RAG web application for technical support workflows.
+SupportRAG is a production-style RAG web application that turns uploaded documents into a searchable knowledge base.

-It allows users to upload technical documents such as runbooks, FAQs, and incident notes, then ask questions and receive source-grounded answers using OpenAI API, PostgreSQL + pgvector, FastAPI, and Next.js.
+It allows users to upload text documents, ask questions about their contents, and receive source-grounded answers with citations using OpenAI API, PostgreSQL + pgvector, FastAPI, and Next.js.

 ## Demo Video